davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 1.1
 ---
-- [ ] 1st bullet point, (Tex error) here and elsewhere Tessendorf is quoted as "Tessendorf (2004) [Tessendorf 1999]" (i.e. reference link and text do not match)
+- [x] 1st bullet point, (Tex error) here and elsewhere Tessendorf is quoted as ✅ 2025-01-10 "Tessendorf (2004) [Tessendorf 1999]" (i.e. reference link and text do not match) 🔼 We changed references to make them coherent between text and citation.
 Sec 2
 =====